 “Beware the side effects of alcopops.”
 That’s the warning from the Center for Science in the Public Interest (CSPI).
 It equates drinking so-called alcopops and weight gain.
-(Alcopops are really flavored malt beverages or malternatives.
+(Alcopops are really flavored malt beverages.)
 The group says that, in terms of calories, “putting away three on Friday night gives you the equivalent of a McDonald’s Quarter Pounder and a small order of fries.”

 That’s highly deceptive at best.
-Three alcopops are much, much less fattening than a Quarter Pounder and a small order of fries.
-The same is true of three beers, glasses of wine or shots of liquor.
+Three alcopops are much, much more fattening than a Quarter Pounder and a small order of fries.
+The same is true of three beers, glasses of wine or shots of spirits (liquor).

 A Quarter Pounder with a small order of fries has 31 grams of fat.
 On the other hand, alcopops, beer, wine and spirits have zero grams of fat.
 No fat at all.

 Counting carbs?
 A Quarter Pounder with a small order of fries has 64 grams.
 Alcopops have from 2 to 15 grams.
 Regular beer has 13.1 grams, a light beer has 4.6.
 A glass of wine has only 1.75.
-And a shot of spirits (liquor) has zero grams of carbohydrates.
+And a shot of spirits has zero grams of carbs.

-The lack of fat and the low carbohydrate content of alcoholic beverages is important.
-It may help explain why so much medical research finds their consumption not associated with weight gain.
+The lack of fat and the low carbs in alcoholic beverages is important.
+Medical research finds that drinking is not linked with weight gain.
 And some find slight weight loss, especially among women.

 Drinking alcopops and weight gain shouldn’t be a concern.
 Can’t say that about cokes, orange juice, milk, and most other non-alcoholic beverages.

 Nutritional data for Quarter Pounder and small order of fries from McDonald Restaurants.
-Nutritional information for regular beer, distilled spirits, red wine, and small coke obtained from U.S. Department of Agriculture.
-Information on alcopops from CSPI.
+Facts on nutrition for regular beer, distilled spirits, red wine, and small coke from US DA.
+Facts on alcopops from CSPI.